Do not worry. GreatEbike team is in full operations even during the Corona Virus crisis in EU.

-Selecting a good battery directly determines the distance you can travel on a single charge and the efficiency of the battery.
-With the same size and weight, different batteries can work quite differently depending on the type and structure.
-All batteries have characteristics such as capacity, voltage, size, weight, time of charge, and total battery life.
+Selecting a good battery directly determines its efficiency and the distance you can travel on a single charge.
+Even with the same size and weight, different batteries can work quite differently depending on the type and structure.
+All batteries have characteristics including capacity, voltage, size, weight, charging time and total battery life.

 Voltage: most e-bike kits are rated for a specific voltage range.
-A typical 36V e-bike needs a battery that delivers power between 42V to 30V.
-A 36V pack, at 42V is fully 100% charged and holding as much energy as it can and at 30V it should shut down and stop giving power before causing permanent damage.
-More on BMS (Battery Monitoring System) in a bit.
-The common " 36V" number is an average operating voltage or sometimes called nominal voltage.
-Voltage - measured in volts (V) which used to describe how fast electrons move, more voltage = more speed !
+A typical 36V e-bike needs a battery that delivers power between 30V and 42V.
+A 36V pack at 42V is 100% charged and holds as much energy as it can; at 30V it should shut down and stop giving power before causing permanent damage.
+More on the BMS (Battery Monitoring System) in a bit.
+The common number '36V' is the average operating voltage, sometimes called nominal voltage.
+Voltage is measured in volts (V) which is used to describe how fast electrons move.
+More voltage = more speed!

 Capacity is the amount of energy that can be stored in the battery.
 It is the main characteristic of any battery.
-The unit of measurement is the ampere-hour (Ah) .
-This value is a measure of how many fixed number of Amps a battery can sustain for 1 hour ( C rate ).
-Or, double the amps for half the time.
-Or half the amps for two hours. etc.
+The unit of measurement is the ampere-hour (Ah).
+This value is a measure of the fixed number of amps a battery can sustain for 1 hour (C rate).
+Double the amps for half an hour.
+Or cut the amps in half for two hours, etc.

-The battery has a certain number of discharge-charge cycles, after which the capacity starts to fall proportionally.
+A battery has a certain number of discharge-charge cycles, after which the capacity starts to fall proportionately.
 If the battery is discharged by, say, 10% and recharged, it is considered that one cycle has been spent.

-Actual battery life is determined by the number of cycles and depends on the operating conditions of the battery.
-The longer the battery is discharged, the less possible cycles it can be expected from it.
+The actual battery life is determined by the number of cycles and it depends on the operating conditions of the battery.
+The longer the battery is discharged, the fewer possible cycles can be expected from it.

 Lead (gel) batteries